jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

-First of all, I have to say that I'm not a professional "Agile Coach".
 The idea of this post came from a debate in LinkedIn about the role of the Scrum Master and whether it's similar to a soccer coach or not (no, this post isn't about Scrum or the role of the Scrum Manager) and whether the Scrum Master has to know how to build software or not.

-From my experience building software for many years I realize that, **at least in the software world**, we should return to the basics: The Agile Manifesto, and put the focus, again, on building software instead of just following the method.
+I have to say that I'm not a professional "Agile Coach" although I got some agile certifications and I like so much "the methodoly part" of building software.
+From my experience building software for many years, I realize that, **at least in the software sector**, we should return to the basics, "[The Agile Manifesto](https://agilemanifesto.org/)", and put the focus, again, on building software instead of just following a method.

-In this post I'm trying to explain my point of view of "**Agile to building software**"
+In this post I'm trying to explain my point of view and it could be probably wrong.
+I'm not expect you to agree with it because my context and my experiencia isn't yours.

 <br />